akmn35/new.dist/README.md

 #> [1] 0.1766842
 ```

-`ppldd` Distribution function for a Power Log Dagum Distribution with
+`ppldd` Distribution function for a Power Log Dagum distribution with
 alpha, beta and theta parameters.

 ``` r